lcmeteor/MSLDOCK/README.md

 # MSLDOCK
-A multi-swarm optimization docking program for flexible ligand docking
+A Multi-Swarm Optimization Docking Program for Flexible Ligand Docking and Virtual Screening